 What can we do?

-At Good On You, we love this quote by British designer Vivienne Westwood, “buy less, choose well, make it last.”
+This quote by British designer Vivienne Westwood says it best: “buy less, choose well, make it last.”

-Buying Less is the first step—try to fall back in love with the clothes you already own by styling them differently or even “flipping” them.
-Why not turn those old jeans into some trendy unhemmed shorts, or give that baggy old jumper new life by turning it into a crop?
+Buying less is the first step—try to fall back in love with the clothes you already own by styling them differently or even “flipping” them, or taking them along to a clothes swap with friends so you each get pieces “new to you”.
 Creating a capsule wardrobe is also worth considering on your ethical fashion journey, or even renting outfits for special events so you’re not buying something new to wear once.

-Choose Well is the second step, and choosing a high-quality garment made of eco-friendly fabric is essential here.
-There are pros and cons to all fibre types, as seen in our ultimate guide to clothing materials, but there is a helpful chart at the end to refer to when purchasing.
+Choose well is the second step, and choosing high-quality garments made of lower-impact materials is essential here.
+There are pros and cons to all fibre types, as seen in our ultimate guide to clothing materials, but there is a helpful chart at the top to refer to when purchasing.
 Choosing well could also mean committing to shopping your closet first, only shopping second hand, or supporting more sustainable brands like those below.

 Here are some of our favourite brands giving fast fashion the flick and embodying a slow, circular, more sustainable way of wearing: